-Historically, welfare assistance was not provided by government.
+- 15. Historically, welfare assistance was not provided by government.
 In urban areas it was provided through the employer, be it a SOE, a collectively-owned unit or the government.
 Once hired, the person remained with this employer, who paid her pension and insured her against adverse events.
 In the countryside, the responsibility for supporting people lay first with the family.
-In the event that the person had no family capable of offering support, the village collective provided the necessary aid from its income or reserves.
+In the event that the person had no family capable of offering support, the village collective provided the necessary aid from its income or reserves. - 16.
 The movement towards a market economy put enormous stress on these arrangements.
 In urban areas, companies started to lay off staff and were unable to continue to pay the workers they no longer needed.
 In rural areas, the end of collective production and the move to individual farming meant that the collective lost it source of income.
 Nonetheless the village remained responsible for guaranteeing the food, shelter, health care, clothing and burial expenses (the so-called five guarantees) of those orphans, disabled and childless elderly and other people without families capable of supporting them.
-The only option for the village collective was to fund these through charges on the farmers in the village.

-Gradually, a new welfare assistance programme was introduced called the minimum living allowance or MLA (Table 5.1).
+The only option for the village collective was to fund these through charges on the farmers in the village. - 17.
+Gradually, a new welfare assistance programme was introduced called the minimum living allowance or MLA (Table 1).
 Under this system, the local authority establishes the minimum cost of living (MCL) for purchasing the products needed for a person to survive.
 This cost varies across the country, depending on local prices and earnings or household incomes.
+Across provincial capitals, a 1% increase in household income is associated with a 0.7% increase in the level of the MCL.
+This is much less than the correlation of relative prices and provincial incomes.
 The MCL serves as the threshold income to qualify for the MLA.
 People with an income less than this level are entitled to a top-up payment equal to the difference between their income and the MLA threshold.
-Beneficiaries are also entitled to a number of supplementary health and education benefits.
+Beneficiaries are also entitled to a number of supplementary health and education benefits. - 18.
 The system was first introduced in Shanghai in the early 1990s.
 Other provinces and cities followed and by 1997, with 26 cities operating programmes, the State Council allowed the creation of such programmes nationally and put forward the necessary regulations in 1999.
 The introduction of this system in cities enabled SOEs to transfer the cost of supporting redundant staff to the local authorities.
-Between 1999 and 2002, the number of beneficiaries rose from 0.5 million to 21 million and since then the number has been broadly stable, although it increased during the recent economic slowdown.3 Some richer cities have extended the programme to cover people just above the income threshold but who experience particular difficulties.
-The benefit provided by this programme amounts to just 10% of local per capita income.
+Between 1999 and 2002, the number of beneficiaries rose from 0.5 million to 21 million and since then the number has been broadly stable, although it increased during the recent economic slowdown.
+Some richer cities have extended the programme to cover people just above the income threshold but who experience particular difficulties.
+The benefit provided by this programme amounts to just 10% of local per capita

+6. Reflecting the sharp slowdown in economic activity in the fourth quarter of 2008, the number of claimants rose by 0.6 million (an increase of 2.7% or 0.2 percentage points of the urban labour force).
+With migrants affected more than official rural residents and forced to return to their village of registration, the number of rural people drawing the MLA jumped by 41⁄4 million in the fourth quarter of 2008.

+income.
 Consequently, with the coverage rate also low, the impact on overall family incomes has been small and the total cost manageable, at 0.13% of national GDP.

-Some attempts were made to establish a welfare system in rural areas but progress was slow.
-After a pilot study in Guangxi and Shanxi, a national programme to launch a rural MLA was put in place.
-By 1999, 11 provinces had established rural MLAs in all county towns, and eight provinces had a MLA in place in over half of the county towns.
-In 2000, 3.2 million rural residents received MLA benefits (Zhang and Guan, 2003).
-In 2003, the government cautioned against the extension of the programme to poor counties and introduced a special programme (Assistance for the Extremely Poor Households), to be
+Table 1.
+Aspects of the minimum living allowance system